 Building Strong Relationships - Upward, Peer & With Those You Serve

-Please note: The final core class will be held in the University Capitol Center for both east and west side participants.
+Please note: The final core class will be held at the IMU for both east and west side participants.

 Building strong relationships is a necessary component for supervisors to get things done.
 This course focuses on several components of relationship building, including networking (knowing yourself, meeting people, and sharing ideas), building influence (how to increase your levels of influence and use it in a positive way), and how to manage upwards (understand how your boss operates and make your boss aware of how you operate).